rmourey26/gpt-one/README.md

-## gpt-one
+## GPT-One Highlights
+- ChatGPT integrated NextJS web app that includes NextAuth, Google Fitness API, Supabase Next-Auth plugin for user and session storage and more.
+- Dockerized and scalable.
+Great starting point for those looking to build their own ChatGPT Saas.
 - Main branch in process of being converted to app router and TypeScript.
 Hearti.ai presently uses the 'pre-13.1-13.5-bump' branch.
-- gpt-one is a full stack, ChatGPT integrated NextJS web app that includes NextAuth, Google Fitness API, Supabase Next-Auth plugin for user and session storage and more.
-- Dockerized and scalable.
-Great starting point for those looking to build their own ChatGPT Saas.
-- Full tech stack listed below

-## Getting Started with gpt-one's current configuration
+## Test GPT-One

+This is a Google 'test app' which permits only pre-specified users.

+To login and test out the app, login with Google using the following credentials:

+gmail account - test.tester7711@gmail.com

+password - Testtester12345

+Certain pages contain explanations of what's happening behind the scenes.

+## What is GPT-One

 - Hearti.ai Prototype SaaS- AI Powered Health Benefits Design